bakuzan/hierophant-green/README.md

-# Untitled Gatsby Project
+# Hierophant Green

 Work in progress.

-Scope not fleshed out.
+Scope not fleshed out - but will display seasonal anime ratings, score breakdowns etc.

 Learning gatsby.